 - Vitrectomy – If you are in the later stages of diabetic retinopathy, you might need a vitrectomy.
 This eye surgery treats problems with the retina and vitreous, a jelly-like substance in the middle of the eye.
 The surgery can remove blood or fluid, scar tissue, and some of the vitreous gel so light rays can focus properly on the retina.
 Retinal detachments can be corrected at the same time.

 Diabetic retinopathy is a potentially serious eye disease that can result in permanent distorted vision or vision loss.
-Preserve your vision by contacting Regional Eye Center to schedule your comprehensive eye exam today.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+Preserve your vision by contacting Regional Eye Center to schedule your comprehensive eye exam today.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.